Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

-While a range of information sets $\I_t$ have been investigated in the study of online resource allocation~\cite{li2020simple,online-agrawal}, of particular interest in this work is the \emph{privacy-preserving} setting where each user's parameters are private information, known only to the users.
-As a result, we focus on designing a revealed preference dual-based algorithm (see Section~\ref{sec:PPARMain}) that adjusts the prices of the goods in the market solely based on past user consumption data, which is directly observable to the central planner.
-In particular, we focus on devising a pricing policy $\ppi = (\pi_1, \ldots, \pi_n)$ that sets a sequence of prices $\p^1, \ldots, \p^n$ such that $\p^t = \pi_t(\{ \x_{t'} \}_{t' = 1}^{t-1})$, where $\x_t$ is an optimal consumption vector given by the solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} for user $t$ given the price vector $\p^t$.
-We note that our focus on designing a dual-based algorithm in Section~\ref{sec:PPARMain} that only relies on users' revealed preferences is in contrast to traditional primal algorithms that require information on the attributes of users that have previously arrived in the system to make subsequent allocation decisions~\cite{li2021online}.
+In this work, we focus on designing posted-price mechanisms in the \emph{revealed preference} setting, where each user's parameters are private information, and the prices are adjusted solely based on past user consumptions observable to the central planner (see Section~\ref{sec:PPARMain}).
+In particular, we devise pricing policies $\ppi = (\pi_1, \ldots, \pi_n)$ that set prices $\p^1, \ldots, \p^n$ such that $\p^t = \pi_t(\{ \x_{t'} \}_{t' = 1}^{t-1})$, where $\x_t$ is an optimal solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon1} given the price $\p^t$.
+Our focus on posted-price algorithms that use revealed preference information (e.g., see Section~\ref{sec:PPARMain}) is in contrast to traditional online resource allocation algorithms that require information on past user attributes to make subsequent allocations~\citep{li2021online}.